 Private Healthcare Australia estimates that millions of dollars are lost every year in private healthcare through fraudulent or inappropriate claiming.
-This causes resources to be diverted away from the payment of necessary services and legitimate claims, which ultimately increases the contribution rates for people holding private health insurance.
+This causes resources to be diverted away from the payment of necessary services and legitimate claims, which ultimately increases the premiums for people holding private health insurance.

 Fraud can occur when a healthcare provider or health fund member provides misleading or false information or withholds information, such as: